JG

 A r c h e t i e r

-I love to take the time to chat when musicians bring their bows to the workshop.
+I really enjoy taking the time to talk to musicians when they bring their bows to the workshop.

-I regularly observe that even some of the most prestigious bows are still played "as is" despite changes, however slight, that have occurred over time affecting the camber or straightness of the stick, causing irregularity or discomfort in the playing.
+I regularly observe that even some of the most prestigious bows are still played 'as is' despite the changes, however slight, that have occurred over time.
+These changes, affecting the camber or straightness of the stick, can cause irregularity or discomfort in the playing.

-A musician is able to detect very quickly if there is a problem affecting the sound or playing comfort of his instrument (he will instinctively discuss it with his luthier because he knows something can be done).
+A musician is capable of detecting very quickly if there is a problem affecting the sound or comfort of playing his instrument (he will instinctively talk to his luthier about it because he knows something can be done).

 This is not at all the case with bows.

-Having never asked himself the question and having no known alternative, the musician is convinced that any problem comes solely from his technique, that it's up to him to adapt, without really realizing how much energy he's spending compensating for a problem that comes, in most cases, ... simply from his bow!
+Having never asked themselves the question and having no known alternative, the musician is convinced that any problem comes solely from his technique, that it's up to him to adapt, without really realising how much energy he's spending compensating for a problem that comes, in most cases, ... quite simply from his bow!

 - a lateral and/or vertical weakness in the middle of the stick, which you try to compensate for by tightening the bow more

-the bow, making playing at the point uncomfortable.
+the bow, making it uncomfortable to play at the point.

 - the bow is a little too nervous and doesn't stay on the string.

-- the bow has become too soft and difficult to jump, or it is difficult to find the right playing tension.
+- the bow has become too soft and it is difficult to find the right tension.

 - The bow is too heavy or too light.